wwells/dkt/README.md

 * https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/KhajahLindseyMozer2016.pdf

+TODO:
+* try and run in separate / distributed machines
+* generate a transform pipeline that we can use in front of a predict function
+* expand the read/load/transform data functions so we can use a much larger distributed dataset
+* configure GPU usage

 # Data Format

-We generally used the data format found in [mmkhajah's implementation](https://github.com/mmkhajah/dkt) which is a space separated text file where the first column is the student id, the second is the exercise_id, and the third is a boolean indicating whether the student got the question right.
+We generally used the data format found in [mmkhajah's implementation](https://github.com/mmkhajah/dkt) which is a space separated text file where the first column is the student id, the second is the skills_id, and the third is a boolean indicating whether the student got the question right.

 Where we deviate from that repo is there is no split file.
 We handle the split programmatically.